T-imothy/cmangos-playerbot-addons/README.md

 ## Credits

-The original MangosBot / PlayerBot addon and PlayerBot system originate from the CMaNGOS PlayerBots project and its contributors.
+The original PlayerBot / MangosBot project and addon were developed by the CMaNGOS PlayerBots project and its contributors.

-This repository is provided as a convenient location for accessing the addon versions for Classic, TBC, and WotLK.
+This repository is maintained as a convenient way to provide the addon files for the supported CMaNGOS expansions.

-This repository is not the official CMaNGOS repository.
+This is **not an official CMaNGOS repository**.